Every week we get at least one call that goes like this:

 - What is the current roadblock that is preventing the removal of the bleeding from the neck problem – and therefore accomplishes the aspiration?

-- How will the customer relationship pathfinding process remove that roadblock?
+- How will the process to remove that roadblock?

 Sounds easy, right?

-Not so fast – most newcomers to this approach want to shorten the time commitment necessary to get to next steps – so they ask these questions directly instead of walking through the exercise.
+Not so fast – most newcomers to this approach want to shorten the time commitment necessary to get to next steps – so they ask these questions directly instead of walking through the Before and After exercise.
 If you do that you get biased answers that won’t help.
-You have to take the time to go through the process and use the information collected to arrive at the answers to the questions.
+You have to take the time to go through the exercise and use the information collected to arrive at the answers to the questions.

 In many cases, the exercise will only give partial answers.
 In that case, you’ll need to dig deeper – and we’ll share how we do that in some of our upcoming Blogs.